Volunteer at Puyo’s Ethnobotanical Park Omaere

-The volunteer program at the Omaere Ethnobotanical Park is somewhat unstructured and oriented toward keeping this beautiful botanical park running as well as attending to the unpredictable arrival of tourists and other visitors.
-As tourists roam the park, they learn about the plants and their medicinal properties, as well as conservation methods to protect the rainforest, limit water pollution, and improve the sanitation systems that are damaging the region’s rivers.
+The volunteer program at the Omaere Ethnobotanical Park is somewhat unstructured and oriented toward keeping this beautiful botanical park working as well as attending to the unpredictable arrival of visitors.

 The Volunteer Perfect for this Program: